StreetSupport/streetsupport-web/README.md

 ### Environments

-There are three API environments: CI, UAT and LIVE.
+There are two API environments: CI and LIVE.
 You can alter the API your local instance is running from by editing [/blob/develop/src/js/env.js](/blob/develop/src/js/env.js):

 * 0: locally running API instance
 * 1: CI
-* 2: UAT
 * 3: LIVE

 Day-to-day development should point at CI.